 New England Revolution rally for 2-1 win to hand Toronto FC another road defeat

-FOXBOROUGH, Mass. — Substitute Giacomo Vrioni scored the winner as the New England Revolution rallied to defeat Toronto FC 2-1 Saturday, setting a franchise record for the longest home undefeated streak to open a season.
+Adding to TFC's pain was an offside ruling that negated a Lorenzo Insigne goal in the 90th minute.
+Toronto coach Bob Bradley headed to referee Ted Unkel after the final whistle, not happy with the call.

-Lorenzo Insigne scored for Toronto in the 90th minute, hammering a shot home, but the goal was negated for offside.
+"By the way the game is supposed to be handled, it's too tight for the AR (assistant referee) to put his flag up.
+So he's got to leave his flag down and then they'll look at it (with video review) and go from there. … It's so close I don't know how he can put his flag up," he said.

-New England (10-3-6) improved to 7-0-3 at Gillette Stadium where it has outscored opponents 23-9 in Major League Soccer action this year.
+New England (10-3-6) improved to 7-0-3 at Gillette Stadium, setting a franchise record for the longest home undefeated streak to open a season.
+The Revs have outscored visiting opponents 23-9 in Major League Soccer action this year.
 The Revs have also won three straight and are unbeaten in six games (3-0-3).

 Toronto (3-7-10) fell to 0-6-4 on the road in league play this season and has won just four of 44 matches (4-29-11) away from home since the start of the 2021 campaign.